End of Life Guidance - With Death Doula Sherry

 • Initial consultation to understand wishes, values, cultural preferences, and family dynamics

-• Collaborative creation of a vigil plan — covering desired rituals, music, lighting, positioning, and who will be present
+• Collaborative creation of a vigil plan - covering desired rituals, music, lighting, positioning, who will be present, and potentially who should not be present

 • Coordination with medical, hospice, and pastoral care teams to ensure alignment

-• Guidance on advance directives and DNR documentation to prevent last-minute confusion
+• Guidance on advance directives, DNR/DNI & POLST documentation to prevent last-minute confusion

 • Coordinating with clergy, chaplains, or cultural elders when requested, ensuring all rituals align with the person's own wishes

-• Providing inclusive, affirming care for all communities including LGBTQ+ individuals, interfaith families, and those with no religious affiliation
+• Providing inclusive, affirming care for all communities including interfaith families and those with no religious affiliation

 Your beliefs - whatever they are - are honored here.